An Tóstal: Bowl of Light

-An Tostal - Drumshanbo
+An Tóstal - Drumshanbo

 Drumshanbo in County Leitrim have the distinction of being the only place that An Tóstal has continued to run every year since 1953.
 Recent years has seen events have been held over a week, with events such as the Stylish Silage in the village, other events include Music performances, Fishing and Art workshops, Poetry readings, Motorbike stunts, Table Quiz, Water sports etc.

 Legacy

+The All-Ireland Drama Festival began as part of An Tóstal.
 The cleaning up of towns inspired the creation of the National Tidy Towns Competition.
-The Festival of Kerry and The Rose of Tralee in 1959 grew out of An Tostal as well.
-The 2013 tourism initiative The Gathering was a similar initiative to An Tostal.
-Film archives from the festival from 1953-1957 are held in the Irish Film Institute.
+The Festival of Kerry and The Rose of Tralee in 1959 grew out of An Tóstal as well, as did the Cork International Choral Festival and the Cork International Film Festival.
+The 2013 tourism initiative The Gathering was a similar initiative to An Tóstal.
+Film archives from the festival from 1953 to 1957 are held in the Irish Film Institute.

-In 2011, Salthill in Galway staged a festival called An Tostal, which included currach races; The winning currach team from the 1955 festival opened the festival.
+In 2011, Salthill in Galway staged a festival called An Tóstal, which included currach races; The winning currach team from the 1955 festival opened the festival.